ilionx/qlabs-limitlessgaming/README.md

   - [CONTRIBUTE](#contribute)
     - [Code of Conduct](#code-of-conduct)
 - [Many Thanks](#many-thanks)
 ## Background
-The assignment started as developing a solution for a Boy called Job, he has ceberal paresis.
-And he, like everybody else, wants to game every now and then. but with his CP he's not able to compete with other people.
-With this project we try to help him, and possibly others. by using not only his hands and fingers as input via the controller, but by adding a camera and/ or microphone, we're able to create more triggers.
+Some time ago Job came to Ilionx and Zuyd University with the objective finding a solution for his problem.
+He, like many others, likes to game every now and then, but his ability to use a normal game controller is limited due to his cerebral paresis.

+This is where we (Ilionx) comes into play, as IT-company we've experience with developing new out-of-box solutions for abnormal problems.
+And with many young developers the spirit is fresh.
+That's why we adopted this to an Q-LABS project.
+This is our department where employees can think about and develop out-of-the-box solutions.

+By participating in projects like this, employees get the change to stay a head with new technological developments, stimulate their creativity and gain new knowledge.

+The first idea for creating a solution was by using AI and pattern recognition, this way the computer could learn to trigger action when Job wanted to do this, but was unable to do so.

+For more info about the project see [Gaming-with-CP](https://www.ilionx.com/blog/gamen-met-cerebrale-parese-dat-kan-gewoon-bij-q-labs/) and [Alumni-Zuyd](https://www.ilionx.com/wp-content/uploads/2020/01/AZM-ilionx.pdf), both articles are in Dutch.

 ## License
 We use the [MIT-License](LICENSE) for this project.